MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 ---
-title:  "Customizing Skip Tokens with SkipTokenHandler"
+title:  "Implementing a Custom Skip Token Handler"
 description: A tutorial on how to customize generated skip token with a custom SkipTokenHandler class.
 date:   2023-01-19
 ms.date: 01/19/2023